Q: Dear Frank, A survivor asked me if you had any suggestions for low stress

 demanding job and a demanding boss.
 What can I do?”

-A: Dear Joyce, thank you for this question.
+A: Dear reader, thank you for this question.
 Here is my response to Mrs J.

 You need a doctor’s letter to your employer that spells out the situation, making